 The goal of CRF MkII is to provide an objective, accurate and transparent rating system.
 To that end, it is anticipated that adjustments to the formula to take into account new performance data may be made from year to year.
 The 2018 formula has been modified to reflect biases that were identified by an objective, in-depth analysis of 2017 race results.
 Specifically, yachts with relatively narrow beam and heavy displacement (e.g. Universal and International rule yachts) were observed to be advantaged, while yachts with unusually deep draft (via either fixed keel or centerboard) were observed to be disadvantaged.
 Therefore, the 2018 CRF MkII ratings for nearly all yachts will change relative to their 2017 ratings, but most only slightly.
 Those that see a significant change will find that other yachts of the same type will have changed by a similar amount, so the competitive balance within groups should be maintained.

-All yachts competing in a classic regatta will need a new certificate for 2018.
-The annual fee for a rating certificate is $50, however, in 2018, it will again be free for members of the Classic Yacht Owners Association (to join CYOA, please visit www.classicyachts.org).
-To get your 2018 certificate, click on the GET/RENEW A CRF tab, and follow the instructions.
-If you had a certificate in 2017, information from that certificate will autofill this year’s application, thereby simplifying the process.
-If you did not have a 2017 rating, you will need to set up a CRF MkII account (create a user name and password) and then start your application for a 2018 rating certificate.
+All yachts competing in a classic regatta will need a new certificate for 2019.
+In 2019, membership in the Classic Yacht Owners Association will be required for a certificate to be issued. (to join CYOA, please visit www.classicyachts.org).
+To get your 2019 certificate, click on the GET/RENEW A CRF tab, and follow the instructions.
+If you had a certificate in 2017 or 2018, information from that certificate will autofill this year’s application, thereby simplifying the process.
+If you have not applied for a CRF MkII rating, you will need to set up a CRF MkII account (create a user name and password) and then start your application for a 2019 rating certificate.
 Note that if you own more than one yacht or you have sold one and bought another, you do not need a separate account for each yacht.
 To register additional yachts, just go to your CRF MkII account and follow the directions for adding a different yacht to your account.
 Also, if any of your prior measurements or data on your current yacht have changed, you will need to update that data to ensure that your rating is accurate.